Compliance Disruptors: Seismic Shifts of the Regulatory Landscape

 During the reception, keynote speaker Norm Champ will be available to sign copies of his book provided by Ascendant.

 Our welcoming reception isn’t the end of the night’s fun.
 Join us at the luxe but laid-back Crush Lounge to catch some sports, relax and roll a few strikes.
+The bowling and shoes are on us, food and drinks are on you.

 Sunrise Yoga On The Vineyard